Our Welding Program

 Welcome to the Welding Program at the New England School of Metalwork!
 Our goal is to provide students with the skills and knowledge required to consistently produce high quality welds.
 Approximately 10% of each course is spent in the classroom learning the technical aspects of welding.
 Classroom topics include welding safety, electrode classification, weld metal transfers, process technique, shielding gases, and basic troubleshooting.
 Most of each program is devoted to hands on training in the welding booths.
 Here students learn how to strike and maintain an arc that results in a correctly sized and placed weld bead.

 The 12 Week Comprehensive Welding and 12 Week Pipe welding programs are designed for those students who wish to enter the trade in the shortest period of time.
-Many of the graduates of these programs have found employment in the construction and fabrication fields.
+Many of the graduates of these programs have found employment in the construction and fabrication fields before the finish the course.
 Both programs have prerequisites for enrollment.
 Courses run for 12 weeks, 9 am to 3:30 pm daily.
-The required safety equipment is included in the cost of both programs.
+The required safety equipment and all text books are included in the cost of both programs.

-Our Night classes meet either on Monday/Wednesday or Tuesday/Thursday from 6:00 to 9:00 PM.
+Our Night classes meet either on Monday/Wednesday from 6:00 to 9:00 PM.
 All night courses consist of eight classes – 24 hours total.
-Enrollment is easy – simply select the Session by date and and the Process you want to study and train in.
+Enrollment is easy – simply click on the Session by Date and and the Process you want to study and train in.
 The school recommends that students with little or no welding experience begin with the Basic welding programs before attempting any of the Intermediate or Advanced classes.
 To keep costs down, we require that all night students supply their own basic protective equipment – welding helmet, jacket, gloves, safety glasses, and beanie.
 The school can provide students with either a basic or upgraded safety equipment package for an additional fee at the time of online enrollment.